berlin0308/PORTFOLIO/README.md

 + **Computer Programming Language |** An entry-level programming course that covers the fundamentals of C++ language and basic concepts.

-+ **Pratical Data Structures and Algorithms |** Focused on Theoretical comprehension and practical application of algorithms and data structures using Java.
++ **Pratical Data Structures and Algorithms |** Focused on theoretical comprehension and practical application of Algorithms and Data Structures using Java.